 Step Four: Streamline supply and demand

-By incorporating mobile marketing into your strategy, you can even create special offers based on a supply or demand surplus.
+Besides this, you can also create special offers based on a supply or demand surplus by incorporating mobile marketing into your strategy.
 If you have excess stock, you can create a special sale targeting those customers most likely to purchase the overstocked product.

 In this manner, predictive modeling is a powerful way to engage customers and address supply and demand issues, thus optimizing all aspects of your business.